pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/azure/modify-program.md

 aliases: ["/docs/quickstart/azure/modify-program/"]
 ---

-Now that your S3 bucket is provisioned, let's add an object to it.
+Now that your storage account is provisioned, let's add an object to it.
 First, from within your project directory, create a new `index.html` file with some content in it.

 {{< chooser os "macos,linux,windows" / >}}